×

 In Arizona, a person can be convicted of a Misdemeanor or a Felony (or a combination of the two).
 A misdemeanor crime is punishable by no-more-than one year in jail, no-more-than three years on probation, and no-more-than $2,500.00 in fines and fees.
 An exception exists for misdemeanor DUI and Domestic Violence offenses; probation increases to no-more-than five years and fines are increased based on statute(s) and applicable municipal codes.
 Misdemeanors are handled in City/Municipal Courts or County Justice Courts.

 Felonies are much more severe.
 Under State law, the maximum fine is $150,000.00 (plus an 83% surcharge) and probation can be up-to lifetime depending on the nature of the conviction.
 Generally, probation does not exceed seven years.
 Of course, depending on the crime, the court could order other statutory fines and penalties.
-Also, prison is available for all felonies and, for some, prison is madatory.
+Also, prison is available for all felonies and, for some, prison is mandatory.

 2) Why does this matter to you?